the fastest way to color harmony is painting with a limited palette

 The background is dry enough to add some other paint.Have some fun!

-Dab on colors that are thinned down with your mineral spirits.
-Then blow the thin colors with a soda straw to make them look like sea grasses.
+Then using a soda straw, blow the thin colors to make them look like sea grasses.

-Since we are painting with a limited palette, any of your colors will harmonize well with the painting.
+Since we are painting with a limited palette, any of our colors will harmonize well with the painting.

 detail and finish the painting